dmpalyvos/debs-2020-challenge/README.md

-# DEBS 2019 Grand Challenge HTTP-Client Example Kit
+# DEBS 2020 Grand Challenge HTTP-Client Example Kit

 This repository contains an example HTTP-client that connects you to the DEBS 2020 Grand Challenge Benchmark System.

 Please use this repository as a template for your work.
-The final Benchmark System will mostly the same to one you will test against here.
+The final Benchmark System will be mostly the same to one you will test against here.

 We use Docker Compose to help you reduce the complexity of integration with the Benchmark System.
-Please read the instructions below to get insight how you can get started.
+Please read the instructions below to get an insight about how you can get started.

 ## About this repository

-This repository contains project structure for your implementation.
+This repository contains the project structure for your implementation.
 `dataset` folder should contain your training datasets `in.csv` and `out.csv`.
+You can find the links in the call webpage.
-`solution_app` folder for your implementation.
+`solution_app` is the folder for your implementation.
-`docker-compose.yml` - defines the services that run together(HTTP-client against our Benchmarking system).
+`docker-compose.yml` - defines the services that run together (HTTP-client against our Benchmarking system).
-`Dockerfile.solution` - defines the steps needed to build container with your prediction system (if you decided to use another language than Python, you will need to redefine this file appropriately).
+`Dockerfile.solution` - defines the steps needed to build the container with your solution (if you decided to use another language than Python, you will need to redefine this file appropriately).

 ## Before you start